DSNs and NDRs in Exchange Server

 The following tables contain the enhanced status codes that are returned in NDRs for the most common message delivery failures.

-For information about enhanced status codes in Office 365 and hybrid environments, see Email non-delivery reports in Office 365.
+For information about enhanced status codes in Microsoft 365 or Office 365 and hybrid environments, see Email non-delivery reports in Exchange Online.

 Temporary delivery failures